Hierarchical Interpolative Factorization Preconditioner for Parabolic Equations: Numerical Results

 For the three dimensional case with $\Omega=(0,1)^3$, we generate the initial condition $u_0(x)$ and the coefficient field in the same way as the 3d case from example 1, with a multiplicative factor of $(2\pi\sigma)^{-3/2}$ in \eqref{3d_u0} and $m=200$.
 We also set the time step to $\Delta t=0.1\Delta x$ and the solution is evolved for 100 time steps.

 Numerical results are shown in Table \ref{t_results3d}.
-The initial conditions, coefficient field, solution after 64 time steps for $N = 255^3$ and relative error for increasing problem sizes are depicted in Figure \ref{fig:3d}.
+The initial conditions, coefficient field, solution after 64 time steps for $N = 255^3$ and relative error of the numerical solution $u^{(k=64)}$ for increasing problem sizes are depicted in Figure \ref{fig:3d}.
 We observe that the error is close to second order asymptotically and CG converges with very few iterations using PHIF, independently of $N$.